rakibulhasanmasum/elk-diary/content/posts/introduction.md

 +++
-title = "The WH questions you may ask!" author = ["r_hasan"] description = "beginning of the journey" date = 2022-11-22 draft = false
+title = "The WH questions you may ask!" author = ["r_hasan"] description = "The QnA session between two of us, where we may have the opportunity to see a clear view of elk use cases." date = 2022-11-22 tags = ["qna"] draft = false
 +++

-## Preface {#preface}

-Hello dear all, adfadsfkldasjfjadsf

-adsfasdfasdf

--   afasdfasd

-asdfadsfd

--   asfd adf fd
+## Why elasticsearch even exists? {#why-elasticsearch-even-exists}

+## Why I am suppossed to learn elasticsearch? {#why-i-am-suppossed-to-learn-elasticsearch}